Cars brands and logos that start with P

 Piontek Engineering Logo

 In 1993, Dave Piontek established his automotive manufacturing facility in AUBURN, USA.
-With the help of this organization, the founder sought to implement plans to develop and produce racing and high-performance cars for street use.
-The most famous project of the brand was the Piontek Sportech model, introduced in 1989.
+With the help of this organization, the founder sought to implement plans to develop and produce racing and high-performance street cars.
+The brand’s most famous project was the Piontek Sportech model, introduced in 1989.
 The model was named “cheerful” for its original design and the formation of a “cheerful face” due to the smooth curves of the hood lid, the shape of the fenders, and elongated front headlights.

 Piper Cars